Smonman/lightremote/README.md

 ## Tutorial
 Start this program, start your stream, initially set to pause and leave the cursor where clicking would result in a play action.
 Now simply lay back and turn off the lights of the room.

+Notice that it might be possible to adjust different values to make this tool work as expected in a different environment.

 ## Installation
 ```
 pip install .